 Governments should implement specific measures to track and control small and attractive assets to minimize identified risks, as appropriate for the nature of the assets, value of the assets and risks.
 Since small and attractive assets need only be tracked for operational objectives, controls may not need to be as extensive as those for capital assets.
 Controls may range from basic measures such as policies, tagging, assigned custody, restricted access or other physical controls - to limited systems such as check-out systems or reserve inventories (where only items not in use are tracked) - to comprehensive tracking and inventory controls resembling those for capital assets as discussed above.
 Governments should also consider the cost/benefit of tracking certain types of assets and the resources it has available when establishing control measures, as compared to the risks involved.
-Additional, non-prescriptive resources have also been provided by SAO, see below.
+Additional, non-prescriptive resources have also been provided by SAO, see <a href="https://example.com/below/below/bas